libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `unsupported_actions`

     Integer.
-Bit Map(Check Appendix.D for detail).
+Bit Map(Check [Appendix.B Bit Map][ab] for detail).
     Indicate which action(s) are not supported against current pool.
 If set to 0, it means all actions indicated by lsm.Client.capabilities() is supported against current pool.
     Otherwise, could be any combination of these values:

     * `lsm.Pool.UNSUPPORTED_VOLUME_GROW`